ChirayuC01/student-dashboard/README.md

 # Student Dasboard

-This project is a React-based web application created as part of an internship assignment.
+This project is a React-based web application.
 It includes a simple login system, a student management dashboard, and integration with Firebase for authentication and Firestore for data storage.

 ## Features